Licensing#

 Users who logged in using an access token don’t have permissions to view and manage the account licenses and access keys.

-In the “General” tab you can click the gear button to open the “Manage Licenses” window.
+Open the Prism User Settings and in the “General” tab you can click the gear button to open the “Manage Licenses” window.

 In the “Access Tokens” tab you can create and remove access tokens for your Prism account.